UltiMafia/Ultimafia/docs/guide-role-creation.md

 # Role Creation Guide

-Firstly, thank you so much for taking the time to contribute to BeyondMafia.
+Firstly, thank you so much for taking the time to contribute to UltiMafia.
 You would first need to get your site running by following the project's [README](/README.md).

 ## Setup